 Meaney's results as discussed previously show behavioral changes in infant rats that are linked with epigenetic changes brought on by their mother's nurturing behavior, and that is at least a start.
-Extensive research has been carried out to model the role of hormones and more specifically neuromodulators (Doya, Dayan and Hasselmo K. Doya, P. Dayan, M. Hasselmo, (guest editors) "2002 Special Issue: Computational Models of Neuromodulation" Neural Networks, Vol 15 Nos 4-6, June-July 2002.).
+Extensive research has been carried out to model the role of hormones and more specifically neuromodulators (Doya, Dayan and Hasselmo [38]).
 But while this work models the influence of neuromodulators on the functioning of neurons or regions of the brain, it does not show specific mechanisms for the influence of information processing on DNA expression other than for physiological requirements.